 This is one of the newer options available, and one of its key benefits is that it is based on Ruby on Rails.
 The platform is modular and is easy to upgrade and configure to your likening.
 A lot of today’s latest companies, including Nutrisystem and 3D Robotics, use Spree Commerce.

 In fact, Spree also supports several of the extensions available, which is a huge plus when you want timely upgrades to your website.
 The platform is highly scalable and flexible, so you can customize your website to your heart’s content.
 Overall, Spree is a good choice for edgy and modern businesses.

 7. WooCommerce for WordPress

 WooCommerce is considered by many to be the best open source platforms for WordPress.
 It has a huge, fast-growing community and integrates almost seamlessly with WordPress, making it easy to set up and manage.
 A lot of WordPress-based sites choose this platform for their top ecommerce sites ventures.
 Another big plus for WooCommerce is the fact that it is mobile-friendly right off the bat.
-If you plan on creating a best ecommerce sites for desktops, tablets and mobile phones (which you should), this is a good platform to build it on.
+If you plan on creating the best ecommerce sites for desktops, tablets and mobile phones (which you should), this is a good platform to build it on.
 You can even make a mobile app for your storefront with a simple add-on.

 However, WooCommerce only works with WordPress, which makes it less appealing for those of you who chose a different CMS or have a self-hosted website.
 If your website is WordPress-based, though, you will find WooCommerce to be highly scalable.
 Once again, pain extensions make this platform less appealing but at this point, you would’ve guessed that you need to pay extra for extra functionality.

 8. Jigoshop for WordPress